 Why It Affects Everyone

-Data breaches can happen to anyone, and the impact on a small or medium-sized business can be particularly devastating.
-Ensuring proper data destruction processes are in place is an important security measure, regardless of the company’s size.
+The Importance of Data Destruction for Small Businesses Ensuring proper data destruction processes are in place is an important security measure, regardless of the company’s size.

 Myth 7: Securely Erasing Data Takes Too Much Time